Jack Stauffer

-Jack Stauffer (born December 3, 1945 in New York, New York, U.S.) is an American actor of film, television, and theater.
+Jack Stauffer (born December 3, 1945) is an American actor of film, television, and theater.
 He is also a director of theater productions.

+Career

-Stauffer played the original Charles "Chuck" Tyler in All My Children and the character of Lieutenant Bojay in the original Battlestar Galactica.
+Stauffer played the original Charles "Chuck" Tyler on the daytime soap opera All My Children from 1970 to 1973, and Bojay in the 1978–79 science fiction series Battlestar Galactica.

 To date, Stauffer has guest starred on 60 different television shows (mini-series, regular series, and TV movies), "numerous" stage productions, and over 250 commercials.